 All the analyzed projects focus on vulnerable groups.
 These groups are threatened by over-indebtedness and the subsequent poverty and other social, economic and even criminal problems.
 Online financial education projects significantly contribute to solving broad and deep social problems.
-They represent a development of the older offline activities, which allows to reach, for example, younger population that is extremely vulnerable to financial problems caused, for example, by express online loans.
+They represent a development of the older offline activities, which allows them reaching, for example, a younger population that is extremely vulnerable to financial problems caused, for example, by express online loans.